davghouse/AOLadderer/README.md

 Ideas for improvement:

 As a simple modification of the above algorithm, I've considered looking two (or more) implants ahead rather than one.
-For example, choose ordered pairs of ladder implants greedily rather than a single ladder implant.
-This (roughly) multiplies the runtime by the number of ladder implants, which will be annoying.
+For example, greedily choose ordered pairs of ladder implants rather than a single ladder implant.
+This (roughly) multiplies the runtime by the number of ladder implants, which is significant.

 To-do
 ------------